charlessu800/MMv3/docs/lab4.md

 )

 while True:
-    """TODO get and print all sensor readings""" time.sleep(0.05)
+    """TODO get and print all sensor readings, use last part to help! :)""" time.sleep(0.05)
 ```